Universal-Health-Chain/docs/v1/en/01-Specification-summary.md

 Until 2021, hospital information systems have been based on a centralized model, in which all health personnel terminals were connected to a central system to be able to read and write data in the electronic medical record that that person had in that system.
 In addition, people did not have a simple way of being able to carry information from one system to another and in any language, for example, on business or vacation trips.
 Therefore, health professionals could not have a global vision of the person, which led to worse health care and higher health costs (duplication of diagnostic tests, readmissions, etc.).
 On the other hand, the healthcare professional attending the patient could not sent an electronic report automatically and securely to the patient.

-In 2021 people become the center of the health ecosystem, thanks to FHIR and IPS standards, UUID v4 identifiers, the Universal Health Identifier and the digital identity of the UNID Foundation.
+In 2021 people become the center of the health ecosystem, thanks to FHIR and IPS standards, UUID v4 identifiers, the Universal Health Identifier and the digital identity in the UNID network.
 Through UHC and the Universal Health Identifier, the person can unify their data on the mobile phone, go to a regular health service or a new one, show their Universal Health Identifier and establish an encrypted connection with the professional who attends to them to share health data in international standards.

 Likewise, using the Universal Health Identifier, the digital identity of the UNID Foundation, the UUID v4 identifiers and communication [DIDComm] (https://github.com/decentralized-identity/didcomm-messaging), the healthcare professional application can:
 1. Read the information in the medical record that the person sends in FHIR / IPS format.